 Resultados 1-5 de 56

-... take strategic action in collaboration with multiple players and agencies from various governments and sectors, both inside and outside the city, as a means to adequately serve the jurisdiction.
-Thus, we seek to demonstrate that ...
+... action in collaboration with multiple players and agencies from various governments and sectors, both inside and outside the city, as a means to adequately serve the jurisdiction.
+Thus, we seek to demonstrate that intergovernmental ...

-Although horizontal and vertical collaborative actions overlap in practice, we separate them analytically for purposes of description; all such activity is included when we use the term ''collaborative management.
+... actions overlap in practice, we separate them analytically for purposes of description; all such activity is included when we use the term ''collaborative management.''
+Horizontal actions emanate from the array of public and private ...

-Rural (or nonmetropolitan) development depends heavily on state actions to support and mobilize communities (Agranoff and McGuire 2000), usually within collaborative networks of public and private actors (Radin et al. 1996).
+... actions to support and mobilize communities (Agranoff and McGuire 2000), usually within collaborative networks of public and private actors (Radin et al. 1996).
+Similar linkages have also been found at this level in workforce ...

 Contenido